SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 Step 1:

-2sin2 x 3sin x + 1 = (2sin x 1)(sin x 1) = 0
+It follows that 2sin2 x 3sin x + 1 = 0 becomes 2k2 3k + 1 = 0.

 We now have two simple trigonometric equations.
 We must try to find solutions for both.
-The solutions of cos2x + 3sin x 2 = 0 will be a combination of both.

 Using the arcsine, we find x = 30o, which indicates a reference angle of 30o.

 We need to find angles located in QI and QII that have a reference angle of 30o.
-We find the solutions for angle x on the interval to be as follows.
+We find the solutions for angle x on the interval to be as follows:

 Solution in QI: